In this video, you will compare how much money was made with how much was spent.

 As you begin typing, an autofill menu appears.

-You can select SUM from the menu.
+Select SUM from the menu.

-Select the cells to add up.
+Select the cells to add together.

 In this case, it is all of the cells in column E that are beneath the summary table.